 Examples of joint projects

 - Supporting the design and implementation of greenhouse gas emissions trading in China, in view of China's plans to establish a nationwide emissions trading system (3-year project initiated in 2014 by the European Commission in cooperation with China)

-In this respect the EU and China developed the China-EU Near Zero Emission Coal (NZEC) project with the aim of developing and demonstrating carbon dioxide capture and storage (CCS) technology, in the EU and China, to capture and storage CO2 emissions from coal-fired power plants by 2020.
+- China-EU Near Zero Emission Coal (NZEC) project focused at developing and demonstrating carbon dioxide capture and storage (CCS) technology in China by 2020